SCROLL DOWN FOR RECENT POSTS AND VIDEOS

 The more specific question the first part of this documentary tries to answer is the following: where do sacrifices, as rituals belonging to the first signs of human culture, originally come from?
 How can they be explained?
 Click to watch:

-PART II starts off with a summary and then further insists on the fundamental role of the so-called scapegoat mechanism in the origin of religious and cultural phenomena.
+PART II starts off with a summary and then further insists on the fundamental role of the so-called scapegoat mechanism at the origin of religious and cultural phenomena.

 PART III explores the world of mythology and human storytelling in the light of Girard’s theory on certain types of culture founding conflicts and scapegoat mechanisms.
 Girard comes to surprising conclusions regarding storytelling in Judeo-Christian Scripture.